 - An opportunity to change your own life

 *Participants are responsible for obtaining PA certification, books and other fees.

-Our inaugural group will be entering their own classroom as teachers for the 2016-17 school year now that they have completed their coursework after spending a full year in a Propel classroom working with a mentor.
-We are excited to see them welcome students in Propel classrooms in Hazelwood, McKeesport, Pitcairn, and East as well as both the elementary and middle school in Braddock Hills.
+Propel Schools and Chatham University are excited that our inaugural group will be entering their own classroom as teachers for the 2016-17 school year now that they have completed their apprenticeship.
+We look forward to seeing them welcome students in Propel classrooms in Hazelwood, McKeesport, Pitcairn, and East as well as both the elementary and middle school in Braddock Hills.

 Read more about Cohort 1: